6 migrants shot dead near Guatemalan border when Mexican army troops open fire

-Two of the wounded later died of their injuries.
-There was no immediate information on the condition of the other 10.

 Local prosecutors confirmed all the victims died of gunshot wounds.
-The Defense Department did not say whether the migrants died as a result of army fire, or whether any weapons were found in the truck.
+The Defense Department did not say whether the migrants died as a result of army fire, and Sheinbaum refused to say whether any weapons were found in the migrants' truck.

-The department said the two soldiers who opened fire were relieved of duty pending investigations.
-In Mexico, any incident involving civilians is subject to civilian prosecution, but soldiers can also face military courts martial for those offenses.
+The two soldiers who opened fire were also relieved of duty pending investigations.
+In Mexico, any incident involving civilians is subject to civilian prosecution, but soldiers can also face court-martial for those offenses.

-In the same area in 2021, the quasi-military National Guard opened fire on a pickup truck carrying migrants, killing one and wounding four.

 Irineo Mujica, a migrant rights activist who has frequently accompanied caravans of migrants in that area of Chiapas, said he doubted the migrants or their smugglers opened fire.